Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 - Listen for the spacing rule and repeat it back to the guide if needed.

-- Confirm what is considered “unsafe behavior” (overtaking, tight turns, beaching).
+- Confirm what is considered unsafe behavior, overtaking, tight turns, and beaching.

-- Ask how the end inspection works (who checks, what they look for).
+- Ask how the end inspection works, who checks and what they look for.

 - If you’re nervous, ask for the calm-water practice moment.